+24/7/365 monitoring at our monitoring center

+Governance

 Delivering services that meet customers' needs

+Policy and Concept

-• Creating a prosperous future with customers
+Shaping a prosperous future with customers

 Our Group has been meeting the various demands of our customers and society by offering total solutions that combine our services, including comprehensive energy supply which is mainly offering electricity, as well as telecommunications, daily life and businesses.
 While customers and society have increasingly different needs in the course of accelerated global decarbonization, we are committed to meeting customers' expectations.
 Specifically, we are creating and providing service solutions by receiving customer feedback to serve the public, businesses, and communities, ensuring compliance with all laws and regulations to encourage customers to continue selecting the Kansai Electric Power Group.

+▶ Efforts

 Services for residential customers

-We offer a variety of services to help customers live comfortably, conveniently, and cost-efficiently.
-These include electric charging plans tailor-made to suit customers' lifestyles, combined price plans for gas and electricity, and a subscription plan (Hapi e Set, Hapi e Set Solareji) for promotion of electrification toward zero carbon, which combines a fixed amount of electricity, the lease of the energy-saving electric hot-water supply system EcoCute, and solar power generation equipment.
+In addition to electric charging plans tailor-made to suit customers' lifestyles, we also offer a variety of services to help customers live comfortably, conveniently, and cost-efficiently.
+These include a subscription plan (Hapi e Set, Hapi e Set Solareji, and Hapi e Set Storeji) for promotion of electrification toward zero carbon, which combines electricity charges to a specified amount and leasing fees for housing equipment.

-We also offer services, such as dispatch of support personnel to customers experiencing problems (sudden power outages, etc.) and operating the Kanden Kurashi Mall for the convenience of customers.
+We also offer services, such as dispatch of support personnel to customers experiencing problems and operating the Kanden Kurashi Mall for the convenience of customers.
 These are all designed to help customers live a fulfilling life, with solutions available that are specifically made in response to customers' needs and lifestyles.

 As an energy company, we are committed to improving these services for customer satisfaction.

 Hapi e Set

+This is an electrification subscription plan comprising electricity charges up to a